auroraGPT-ANL/MCQ-and-SFT-code/README.md

 ```

 3. **Set Up Conda Environment:**

+Important note: this install has been tested on MacOS (15.4) running on Apple M2 silicon.
+On
+other platforms the specifics in 'environment.yml' may need to be tweaked.

 Option 1: Update your existing Conda environment
 ```bash
 conda env update --name <your_conda_env> --file environment.yml